elastic/apm-k8s-attacher/README.md

 both the webhook receiver and a helmchart for managing the receiver's lifecycle within kubernetes.

+The software contained in this repo is considered a **technical preview**, and is not yet recommended for use in a production cluster.

 ## webhook

 The purpose of the webhook receiver is to modify pods so that they are